umddb/cmsc424-fall2021/Assignment-5/README.md

 The collections may already be loaded for you, but if not, you can do the following (from the `Assignment-5` directory):
 - Start the MongoDB server: `systemctl start mongod.service`
 - Load customers: `mongoimport --db "analytics" --collection "customers" sample_analytics/customers.json`
-- Load customers: `mongoimport --db "analytics" --collection "accounts" sample_analytics/accounts.json`
+- Load accounts: `mongoimport --db "analytics" --collection "accounts" sample_analytics/accounts.json`
-- Load customers: `mongoimport --db "analytics" --collection "transactions" sample_analytics/transactions.json`
+- Load transactions: `mongoimport --db "analytics" --collection "transactions" sample_analytics/transactions.json`

 ### Assignment
 As with the SQL assignment, the actual tasks are provided in the `queries.py` file.
 You should fill out your answers in that file.
 You can use `python3 MongoDBTesting.py` to run all the queries and see the results.